rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 			}
 		});

-NOTE: TIP: The discovery process may take several moments.
-To minimize search time, provide as many search parameters as possible.
+NOTE: TIP: To minimize search time, your script should provide as many search parameters as possible.

-NOTE: TIP: During Bluetooth discovery, be sure to set the printer to "discover mode."
+The Bluetooth MAC address consists of six groups of two hexadecimal digits separated by colons.
 If a printer's Bluetooth MAC address is known, it can be specified as a `deviceAddress` using the `options` parameter, as below.

-NOTE: The Bluetooth MAC address consists of six groups of two hexadecimal digits separated by colons.

 Sample JavaScript code:
 	:::javascript
 	Rho.PrinterZebra.searchPrinters({
 		connectionType:Rho.Printer.CONNECTION_TYPE_BLUETOOTH,
 		deviceAddress: '00:03:7A:4C:F2:DB'
 		...

 NOTE: When pairing with a Bluetooth device for the first time, a prompt might appear for a pairing PIN.
 Commonly used PINs include `0000`, `1111` and `1234`.
 Check the printer manufacturer's specifications.

-###via Wi-Fi
+###Finding via Wi-Fi
 Printing via Wi-Fi is supported by Android, iOS and Windows Mobile apps.
 For Wi-Fi printer searching, the `deviceAddress` and `devicePort` parameters can be used to quickly identify known devices, as below.

 Sample JavaScript code: